 These three notes are the tail end of a much bigger fish which turns out to be another related cryptogram.
 The successful decryption of one code led to the netting of another.
 This pattern also occurred with the decoding of the Enigma Theme Locks Cipher which in turn spurred the discovery of the Enigma Theme Keys Cipher and Enigma Variations Keys Cipher.
 In Variation XIII, Elgar elaborates each Mendelssohn quotation into a complete seven-bar solo performed by the clarinet.
 The first and third clarinet solos in A-flat and E-flat major respectively are virtually identical, a pairing suggested by the two integers that form the number thirteen.
 On closer inspection, it was determined that the notes of the first and third clarinet solos are an anagram of Phrase B from Mendelssohn’s version of Ein feste Burg.
 This cryptogram is called the Clarinet Solos Music Anagram Cipher.

 This overview of various cryptograms in the Enigma Variations demonstrates their decryptions point to Martin Luther or to Ein feste Burg, his most famous hymn which serves as the covert Theme.
-These ciphers are not an exhaustive list but serve merely to illustrate an undeniable and larger pattern that reveal a discrete set of mutually consistent and complementary answers.
+These ciphers are not an exhaustive list but serve merely to illustrate an undeniable and larger pattern that unveils a discrete set of mutually consistent and complementary answers.
 The twelve cryptograms covered in this survey were:

 - Luther DOD Cipher